menchelab/vrprot/README.md

 # pointcloud2map
 #### Author: Felix Fischer
-This script opens ASCII cloud of protein and stores xyz coordinates and rgb value for each point in point cloud in a seperate matrix, which is then converted in to two PNG files of size 1024x1024, stored in /MAPS/xyz and /MAPS/rgb.
+This script opens ASCII cloud of protein and stores xyz coordinates and rgb value for each point in point cloud in a seperate matrix, which is then converted in to two PNG files of size 1024x1024, stored in /MAPS/xyz and /MAPS/rgb (will create folder if it does not exist).